aryan25bai10560/aryan.25bai10560-Digital-Literacy-Project/README.md

 ##  Task 2: Professional Online Presence
 ### Platforms Used:
 - **LinkedIn** – Professional networking and job opportunities
-- **GitHub** – Code hosting and project collaboration
+- **GitHub** – Open source coding and colledge project works
-- **Kaggle** – Data science and machine learning practice
+- **Kaggle** – Data science and machine learning practices and applications

 ### Future Use:
 - Build resume and professional network
-- Showcase projects and skills
+- Showcase projects and coding skills
 - Participate in competitions and learning

 ---